-Generally, you can deduct contributions up to 30 or 50 percent of your adjusted gross income depending on the nature and tax-exempt status of the charity you're giving to.
+Generally, you can deduct contributions up to 30 or 50 percent of your adjusted gross income depending on the nature and tax-exempt status of the charity to which you're giving.
 You can deduct contributions of appreciated capital gains assets up to 20 percent of your AGI.

-Your deduction may be affected if your AGI is too high, however: $311,300 if you're married and filing jointly, $285,350 if you're eligible to file as head of household, $259,400 if you're single, and $155,650 if you're married but elect to file a separate tax return.
-If you earn more than this, the total of your itemized deductions is limited to 80 percent of your AGI or 3 percent of the amount by which your income exceeds the limit, whichever is less.
+However, your deduction may be affected if your AGI is too high.
+The AGI limits for 2017 were: $313,800 if you're married and filing jointly or are a qualifying widow(er), $287,650 if you're eligible to file as head of household, $261,500 if you're single, and $156,900 if you're married but elect to file a separate tax return.
+If you earn more than this, the total of your itemized deductions is limited to 80 percent of your AGI or three percent of the amount by which your income exceeds the limit, whichever is less.

 What's Not Deductible

-- Political parties, political campaigns or political action committees
+- Gifts made to political parties, political campaigns, or political action committees

 - Gifts donated to individual people